3.2.2.4. Build Red Pitaya ecosystem

 Note

-It is not possible to build an ecosystem on an encrypted home directory, since schroot can not access that directory.
-We recommend that you make a separate directory in home directory that is not encrypted e.g. /home/ecosystem_build
+It is not possible to build an ecosystem on an encrypted home directory since schroot can not access that directory.
+We recommend that you make a separate directory in the home directory that is not encrypted e.g. /home/ecosystem_build

 Here you will find the sources of various software components of the Red Pitaya system.
 The components are mainly contained in dedicated directories, however, due to the nature of the Xilinx SoC “All Programmable” paradigm and the way several components are interrelated, some components might be spread across many directories or found at different places one would expect.